RedisBloom/RedisBloom/docs/Bloom_Commands.md

 Optional parameters:

-* **expansion**: When a new filter is created, its size will be the size of the current filter multiplied by `expansion`.
+* **expansion**: If a new sub-filter is created, its size will be the size of the current filter multiplied by `expansion`.
     Default expansion value is 2.
 This means each subsequent sub-filter will be twice as large as the previous one.

 ### Complexity